dudematthew/dudematthew/README.md

 - 👀 I’m interested in creating a full stack TypeScript web applications, mainly for personal growth and use
 - 🎲 One of my passions are tabletop RPGs - a lot of my projects aims to improve QOL of Game Masters
 - 🌱 I’m currently aiming to be fully proficient in full-stack TypeScript-based applications, particularly [Next.js](https://nextjs.org/) and making my best use of known libraries
-- 💞️ Everyone who thinks that my projects are worth collaborating is welcome to join me on my journey!
+- 💞️ Everyone who thinks that my projects are worth collaborating are welcome to join me on my journey!
 - 📫 You can email me on mmoczydlowski4@gmail.com

 <br>